usmanovs/Salesforce-Interview-Handbook/README.md

 While there are some existing resources to help Salesforce admins and developers in preparing for interviews, they are dispersed and incomplete.

 ## Looking for Salesforce Interview Preparation?
 Right here in front of you is the **ultimate** Salesforce interview toolkit.
-The authors have studied all the existing resources online to ensure it has the best questions all all.
-Furthermore, this resources is getting continually updated by the other developers.
+The authors have studied all the existing resources online to ensure it has the best questions of all.
+Furthermore, this resource is getting continually updated by developers.

 ## Table of Contents